Rootcipher8112/-Enterprise-Network-Lab/README.md

        - You'll be prompted to restart the computer.
 Go ahead and restart it.

    5. Log in with Domain Credentials:
        - After the restart, log in to the Windows 10 machine using domain credentials.
-Make sure to select the domain in the username field (for this example ROOTDOMAIN/jay).
+Make sure to select "other user"
    6. Verify Domain Join:
-       - Right-click on "This PC," select "Properties," and verify that the system shows it is joined to the domain under the "Computer name, domain, and workgroup settings" section.
+       - Hover over the network icon in the bottom right corner.
+       - Or open command prompt and type whoami

 ## Ubuntu 22.04 Client Configuration